FasterXML/jackson-modules-base/README.md

 ## Using Jakarta

-* Jakarta can be referenced for the JAXB module by using the classifier "jakarta" in your dependency
+A note on compatibility of JAXB annotations module, Jakarta 3.0 API libraries for JAXB: with Jackson 2.12, Jakarta versions can be referenced for the JAXB module by using the classifier "jakarta" in your dependency

 ```
 <dependency>
     <groupId>com.fasterxml.jackson.jaxrs</groupId>